 WFP's response to COVID-19

-The United Nations World Food Programme is doing everything it can to make sure it can feed families in need and respond immediately to changes on the ground.
+The U.N.
+World Food Programme is doing everything it can to make sure it can feed families in need and respond immediately to changes on the ground.

 Having food in place before a disaster strikes is essential, so WFP is working day and night to pre-position 3 months’ worth of food in at-risk communities to ensure their supply isn’t interrupted.
 This way, food will be readily available even if trade is restricted, movement is halted, or in case of social unrest.